 • Applicants who are citizens of the following English-speaking countries are not required to submit TOEFL scores: Australia, Bahamas, Barbados, Canada, Ireland, Jamaica, New Zealand, Trinidad and Tobago, and the United Kingdom.

-• For more information on TOEFL scores, whether you need to submit your scores, and other common questions for international applicants to Syracuse University, please visit the International Student FAQ page.
+• For more information on TOEFL scores, whether you need to submit your scores, and other common questions for international applicants to Syracuse University, visit the International Student FAQ page.

 Financial Documents